NOAH Compendium

 Pharmaceutical form

 Ointment.
-White to yellowish ointment for cutaneous use.
+White to yellowish ointment.

 Clinical particulars